GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/1-tenant-factory/README.md

 A small number of attributes can be configured for each tenant in `tenant_configs` regardless of its type (simple or FAST-enabled).

 The key in the tenant map is used as the tenant shortname, and should be selected with care as it becomes part of resource names.
-If the tenant plans on using FAST stages it should not exceed 3 characters, unless a custom prefix is also defined for the tenant.
+If the tenant plans on using FAST stages, the total combined length of string `{fast-prefix}-{tenant-shortname}` should not exceed 11 characters combined, unless a custom prefix is also defined for the tenant.

 `admin_principal` is a IAM-format principal (e.g. `"group:tenant-admins@example.org"`) which is assigned administrative permissions on the tenant environment, and impersonation permissions on the automation service account.